A Simple yet Effective Test-Time Adaptation for Zero-Shot Monocular Metric Depth Estimation: Conclusion

 \section{Conclusion}

-In this paper, we provide a low-cost method to estimate metric depth based on Depth Anything V1 \cite{yang2024depth} affine-invariant disparity predictions that are rescaled using 3D reference points provided by an additional sensor.
-Thus, the solution we propose is adaptable to any camera calibration and cheaper than traditional scale recovery approaches since it does not require any fine-tuning of the monocular depth estimation neural network.
-Moreover, by using predictions of Depth Anything V1 whose weights are publically available, we ensure generalization capacities to a large variety of image domains.
-Finally, our method is robust to noisy reference points or disparity maps, allowing the use of low-quality sensors for metric depth estimation at the lowest cost.
+In this paper, we provide a straightforward method to estimate monocular metric depth by rescaling Depth Anything V1 \cite{yang2024depth} affine-invariant disparity predictions using 3D reference points provided by an external sensor or technique.
+By using Depth Anything V1 predictions whose weights are publicly available, we ensure generalization capacities to a large variety of image domains.
+By leveraging RANSAC, our method is robust to noise in the sparse depth or in the disparity maps, allowing the use of low-quality sensors for metric depth estimation.
+Thus, the solution we propose is adaptable to any camera calibration and does not need any fine-tuning of the monocular depth estimation neural network, which in practice also means that no costly creation of a dataset of the target domain is required.
+For all these reasons, our approach is a good candidate for providing monocular metric depth at low cost.
 To corroborate our claims we carry out experiments on standard depth estimation benchmarks that show that our approach is competitive with other zero-shot monocular depth estimation methods.
-Our future works will focus on confirming the interest of our approach by comparing it with a high-resolution LiDAR in the context of off-road navigation with a real robot.
+We also demonstrate superiority with respect to depth completion methods in downgraded mode.
+Our future works will focus on confirming the advantages of our approach by comparing it with a high-resolution LiDAR in the context of off-road navigation with a real robot.